Georgia Institute of Technology School of Computational Science & Engineering: History

+In 2004, Dean Richard DeMillo of Georgia Tech's College of Computing (CoC) thought of the creation of a new academic division focused on computational science and engineering (CSE) as a distinct and interdisciplinary discipline.
+Discussions with potential faculty, including David Bader, led to his recruitment in 2005 as the division's first faculty member.
+Alongside Georgia Tech faculty member Richard Fujimoto and Haesun Park, who joined later that year, Bader helped establish the CSE division.

+In 2006, through the CSE division, Georgia Tech was designated as the first Sony-Toshiba-IBM Center of Competence in 2006.
+The division developed its initial graduate curriculum with an emphasis on interdisciplinary collaboration.
+CSE secured research grants from major technology companies, including Microsoft Research and IBM.

-The School of Computational Science & Engineering was founded in 2005 as the Computational Science and Engineering Division.
+By 2007, the division evolved into the School of Computational Science and Engineering.
 It was elevated to "school" status in March 2010, and Richard Fujimoto was appointed as the school's founding chair.
 The creation of the school represented a continuation of the College of Computing’s efforts to define and delineate the field of computing into focused bodies of study, emphasizing computational science and engineering as an academic discipline as well as highlighting the interdisciplinary nature of the field.
 Under Fujimoto's leadership as founding chair, the school quickly grew to 13 tenure-track faculty and $8.8 million in research expenditures by 2013.
-In July 2014, David A. Bader became the second chair of the department, and Fujimoto returned to the faculty as Chair Emeritus.
+In July 2014, David Bader became the second chair of the department, and Fujimoto returned to the faculty as Chair Emeritus.
 During Bader's tenure as chair, the school's graduate student enrollment more than doubled, and annual research expenditures increased from $4.3 million to $7.5 million.
 Bader also launched a strategic partnership program to allow companies to work directly with CSE faculty and graduate students.
 In 2019, he announced that he would not seek another term as chair and would return to the faculty and research.
 Haesun Park, who had previously served as the school's associate chair, was named chair in August 2020.